Road & gravel hookless rims: truth twisted by manufacturers

 PRO 3.
 Hookless rims “are more aero”

-In the Zipp way — the difference between the internal and external width is smaller than with both hooked rims and Enve way.
-Zipp wheels with internal width of 23 mm are 27–28 mm externally.
 Zipp recommends 28 mm (nominal size) tyres for such rims — and per the latest 2023 ETRTO standard that is the narrowest tyre that could be put on a 23 int rim.

-That said, factual tyre width differs from the nominal depending on the internal rim width — the wider the rim, the wider the tyre will in fact measure on it.
-Take bicyclerollingresistance.com (BRR) where factual tyre widths are measured on a 17.8 mm int rim.
+Take bicyclerollingresistance.com (BRR) where factual tyre widths are precisely measured on a rim with the same internal width — historically that’s 17.8 mm for them, which is quite narrow by today’s standards.
 Out of twenty tested tyres labeled 28 mm, only five measured slightly narrower — and the average factual width has been 28.55 mm across the label.

 drawing demonstrating horizontal chain stay length measurement

 On a 23 int rim, which is 5.2 mm wider than above, there is no way a nominal 28 mm tyre would sit narrower than 28 mm — in fact, by my experience, it would measure not less than 30 mm.
-(In front of me right now are wheels with int 19, 21, 23 & 25 mm that I’ve all ridden extensively with various width tyres, so trust me on that.)

-Thus, what Zipp suggests is the combination of a 30+ mm tyre on a 27 or 28 mm ext rim.
-This contradicts the 105 % rule — that the rim ext width shall be wider than the tyre factual width by 5 % for optimal aero performance.
-Guess who invented that rule… Zipp themselves — back when Josh Poertner worked for them (their better period, if you ask me).
+This contradicts the 105 % rule — that the rim ext width shall be wider than the tyre factual width by 5 or more % for optimal aero performance.
+Guess who invented that rule… Zipp themselves — back when Josh Poertner worked for them (their better period, for sure).

-Moreover, it both has been confirmed by numerous independent and other manufacturers’ wind tunnel tests, and has a coherent engineering explanation — that if the tyre is even slightly wider than the rim, that breaks the laminar air flow, which never reattaches to the deep aero-shaped rim defeating its purpose and dramatically decreasing the aerodynamic efficiency.
+If the tyre is even slightly wider than the rim, that breaks the laminar air flow, which never reattaches to the deep aero-shaped rim defeating its purpose and dramatically decreasing the aerodynamic efficiency.

 drawing demonstrating auxiliary chain stay length measurement

-In the Enve way — both internal and external rim measurements are about the same as with the hooked rims.
+Let’s get to the Enve way — both internal and external rim measurements are about the same as with the hooked rims.
 While I don’t see how what happens inside the rim could affect the aerodynamics, let’s give the manufacturer the benefit of the doubt and assume that there may be a slight difference in the corner between the rim and the tyre due to how the tyre bends around the rim.
 After all, Enve says a difference exists — based on their own (non-published) tests.

 Again, here is a scheme of the same-dimension hooked and hookless Enve-style rims with the tyres on.
 Decide for yourself if you think there can be a significant difference in that corner.
 What I’m sure of — even if there is a difference, it cannot cause or prevent the detachment of the laminar flow, so the difference in aero-efficiency (if any) must be non-comparable with the instance of tyre-wider-than-rim against an aerodynamically optimised setup.